DomiKamu/OhmerPrems/README.md

 **VCV RACK V1.0:** OhmerPrems modules v1.0.1 (for now QuadPercs module) are (is) available for VCV Rack v1.0.0 (Windows, Mac and Linux).
 Full version for each OhmerPrems member is also available (please see your mailbox).
 Free version is available for all platforms from [VCV Plugin Library](https://vcvrack.com/plugins.html#Ohmer) - or from "Releases" on this GitHub repository (downloads from _lastest release_). **No more maintenance about v0.6.4 (and older)**.

 **Enhancements for future v1.0.2 (planned first week of July):**
-- By using "Randomize" command from module's context-menu, or by pressing Ctrl+R over module (Command+R on Mac), random drum machine + random drumkit (for related drum machine) are applied, for each channel. **_Status: Implemented._**
+- By using *Randomize* command from module's context-menu, or by pressing Ctrl+R over module (Command+R on Mac), random drum machine and random drumkit (for related drum machine) are applied on all channels. **_Status: Implemented._**
 - Redesigned gold/silver buttons (stuff made by Xavier Belmont - Thanks!). **_Status: Implemented._**
 - Revamped error message while VCV Engine's sample rate isn't 44.1 kHz. **_Status: Implemented._**
+- By using "Initialize" command from module's context-menu, or by pressing Ctrl+I over module (Command+I on Mac), all channels are set to default Oberheim DMX Kick 1.
+However, the model (aka the GUI panel) still unchanged, however. ***Status: Implemented.***
+- Preset management (by Copy/Paste over QuadPercs modules, or Preset>Load to retrieve a previously saved .vcvm preset file - useful if you'd like to create your own QuadPercs templates! ***Status: Development in progress...***
 - Binaries for MacOS X and Linux platforms (both free and "base" for full). **_Status: Pending..._**
 - [VCV Plugin Library](https://vcvrack.com/plugins.htm) integration (free version only). **_Status: Pending..._**